Ruach/ruach.github.io/_posts/2020-06-01-gem5-microops.markdown

 Note that
 the line 468 defines LoadOp class.
-Whenever the defineMicroLoadOp is called, a pair of LoadOp class reference and its name, the name of microop, is stored in the *microopClasses* dictionary.
+Whenever the defineMicroLoadOp is called, a pair of LoadOp class reference and the name of microop is stored in the *microopClasses* dictionary.
+Note that microopClasses is a variable passed to previous initialization of MicroAssembler class.
+Also retrieved LoadOp classes
+can vary from each other because it is defined with different mnemonic and class name corresponding to one microop definition.

 ```python
 482     defineMicroLoadOp('Ld', 'Data = merge(Data, Mem, dataSize);',